psaravind/FCND-Motion-Planning/writeup_template.md

 LANDING | Drone lands at a waypoint or goal
 DISARMING | Drone is disarmed to release control

-The transitions which are set of actions from one state to another are done in lines motion_planning.py:61 to 72 and their corresponding implementations are in lines [motion_planning.py:74-107](./motion_planning.py#L74-L107).
+The transitions which are set of actions from one state to another are done in lines [motion_planning.py:61-72](./motion_planning.py#L61-L72) and their corresponding implementations are in lines [motion_planning.py:74-107](./motion_planning.py#L74-L107).

 Transition | Description
 ------- | -----------